Staying Ahead of Data Breaches

 Step 4: Notify the Appropriate Regulatory Body

-According to GDPR guidelines, organizations must notify the appropriate supervisory authority within 72 hours of becoming aware of a data breach that could result in a risk to the rights and freedoms of individuals- which covers most breaches unless the data was sufficiently encrypted.
+According to GDPR guidelines, organizations must notify the appropriate supervisory authority within 72 hours of becoming aware of a data breach that could result in a risk to the rights and freedoms of individuals- which covers most breaches unless the data was sufficiently encrypted in a way that data subjects may not be identified.
 The report should contain the nature of the data breach, the categories and approximate number of individuals concerned, and the likely consequences.

 The relevant authority varies by member state, so ensure you’re contacting the correct organization.
 If you operate across multiple EU member states, your lead supervisory authority is typically where your organization’s main establishment is.